 Chapter 6.
 What we Found and Why it Matters

-Ines W. Jindra is Assistant Professor of Social Work and BSW Program Director in the Department of Sociology, Social Work, and Criminology at Idaho State University in Pocatello, USA.
+Ines W. Jindra is an assistant professor of Social Work and BSW program director in the Department of Sociology, Social Work, and Criminology at Idaho State University in Pocatello, U.S.A.

 Michael Jindra is a cultural anthropologist at the Institute on Culture, Religion & World Affairs at Boston University, U.S.A.

 Sarah DeGenero is a graduate from Gordon College, U.S.A.